 The seeds are planted in the early spring and the plants bloom after four months.
-The white flowers redden and fall in a few days, leaving the seed pods, or bolls, which are fully grown in another month or so (see Figure 1).
-These pods then burst, showing the white lint, which is picked either by hand or mechanically (see Figure 2).
+The white flowers redden and fall in a few days, leaving the seed pods, or bolls, which are fully grown in another month or so (Fig 1).
+These pods then burst, showing the white lint, which is picked either by hand or mechanically (Fig 2).
 Each fiber is a single cell, with numerous twists along its length, which give it excellent spinning characteristics.

 The downy fiber is ginned (separated from the seed) and thoroughly cleansed.
 The fleece then goes through the carding machine which delivers it in one thick, soft, and continuous thread.
 It is then compressed, stretched, and twisted and sent to be spun.